cnorling/norling.io/content/post/git-rebase/index.md

 If everything worked, the commit should be edited with a new SHA.
 You can run `git log --oneline` to validate its modification.

-If you have any questions about this article, or if you have suggestions for changes please email me@norling.io
+If you enjoyed this article, have any questions, noticed something inaccurate, or you just want to say hi feel free to drop a comment below or send an email to me@norling.io